 Part of what makes video so powerful for sales calls is the venue change phenomenon.
 To understand venue change, let’s walk through an example of what your day may have looked like working in an office.

 When you go through your day, you constantly are experiencing the world through a different view.
 One minute you’re taking a call from your desk.
 Then later, you may move to another location to get some administrative work done.
 After that, you may head to a meeting in a conference room.
 Later in the day, you could have a colleague stop by your desk and ask you a question.

 With all of these events happening in one day, your memory helps catalog different moments.
 Not just with what you learned or the details of your conversations, but also with the different locations and changes of scenery.
 So the more frequently you're changing a venue the easier it is for you to retrieve things from memory.

-However with more of us now working from home, including your customers and prospects, we don’t have venue change helping us catalog the various events of the day.
+However, with more of us now working from home, including your customers and prospects, we don’t have venue change helping us catalog the various events of the day.

 When you have a lack of change you start to stagnate.
-That's why at the end of an eight-hour work from home day you are way more tired than you used to be.
-You’re tired because you're asking your brain to work twice as hard due to the lack of venue change.
+That's why at the end of an eight-hour work from home day you may feel more tired than you used to be working from an office.
+This fatigue could be because you're asking your brain to work twice as hard due to the lack of venue change.

-We're going to help that with video conferencing with discovery calls that are shorter in duration, and held on a more frequent basis.
-These video moments that you have with your prospect are going to anchor the conversation to a higher level of importance, because you're the one different thing that we're looking at throughout the rest of the day.
+We're going to help that with video conferencing with calls that are shorter in duration and held on a more frequent basis.
+These video moments that you have with your prospect are going to anchor the conversation to a higher level of importance because you're the one different thing that we're looking at throughout the rest of the day.